jamespharaoh/advent-of-code/2019/README.md

 to calculate, by taking the sum of all digits in a trailing range of the input.
 This can easily be optimised by processing the list in reverse order.

-This doesn't work for the first half, since we now have zeros and minus ones in the pattern.
-I thought for a long time that there would be some trick to make it work, and I think this may well have been the case if the patterns weren't offset by one.
+This doesn't work for the first half, since we start to see extra ranges after the first series of ones in the pattern. thought for a long time that there would be some trick to make it work, and I think this may well have been the case if the patterns weren't offset by one.
 Eventually I gave up on this approach, and instead decided to iteratively add and remove trailing sums at different points until I got the right answer.
 This worked, after some considerable execution time, but if I had been using an interpreted language, I think this would probably have been impractical.

 ## Day 17: Set and forget